 The Hyperlink control

 on the target computer.
-Links are not supported for protocols other
+Links are not supported for protocols other than

-transparency rendering for this control type.
+this control type.

 HTML Host Control